 Reinhard Kekule von Stradonitz, Die antiken Terrakotten,

 Band III, 2: Franz Winter, Die Typen der figürlichen Terrakotten

 Teil II, Seite 426.
 W. Spemann, Berlin & Stuttgart, 1903.

 3. Marx, Plautus and Menander

-Friedrich Marx, Plauti Cistellaria Manandrea in Dioscuridis Mosaico Pompeiana, Rheinisches Museum für Philologie, Band 79 (1930), pages 197-208.
+Friedrich Marx, Plauti Cistellaria Manandrea in Dioscuridis Mosaico Pompeiana.
+In: Rheinisches Museum für Philologie, Band 79 (1930), pages 197-208.
 J.D.
 Sauerländer's Verlag, Bad Orb.
 In Latin at the University of Köln.

 Dorothy K. Lange, The identification of Plautus' Cistellaria with Menander's Synaristosai.
-The Classical Journal, Vol. 70, No. 3 (February - March 1975), pages 30-32.
+In: The Classical Journal, Volume 70, No. 3 (February - March 1975), pages 30-32.
 The Classical Association of the Middle West and South, Inc. (CAMWS).
 At jstor.
 In English.